icplayer/icplayer/addons/Text_Coloring/documentation.md

 <p>You can work in one of two modes:</p>
 <ul>
     <li>'All selectable' (default), where all words are selectable.</li>
     <li>'Mark phrases to select', where only some phrases are selectable.
-Unlike in 'All selectable', however, a phrase may be longer than a single word.</li>
+Unlike in 'All selectable', however, a phrase may be longer than a single word*.</li>
 </ul>

-<p>The module also supports LaTeX formulas.
+<p>*The module also supports LaTeX formulas.
 A LaTeX expression is treated as a single "word" regardless of the selected mode.
-This is an exception for the 'All Selectable' mode, where the formula will not be split into smaller components.</p>
+This is an exception for the 'All selectable' mode, where the formula will not be split into smaller components.</p>

 <h2>Properties</h2>